 If you’re looking for the ultimate recipe for soft and chewy sugar cookies, you’ve come to the right place.
-Not only are these sugar cookies fantastically buttery, tender, and doughy; but they also stay soft for days on end.
-They’re also incredibly easy to make and require no rolling out!
-Just like your favorite bakery sugar cookies, but better.
+Not only are these cookies fantastically buttery, tender, and doughy; but they also stay soft for days on end.
+They’re incredibly easy to make and require no rolling out!
+Just like your favorite bakery cookies, but better.

 THE BEST SOFT AND CHEWY SUGAR COOKIES

 There are two types of people in this world: The kind who prefer their cookies to be soft and chewy, and those that are wrong.

 As much as I enjoy a thin, crispy cookie or a puffy, cakey cookie from time to time, nothing beats a chewy cookie that stays soft for days after baking– if any manage to last that long.
 Am I right or am I right?

 I mean, if anything at all makes you feel like a kid again, it’s smelling the warm vanilla and brown sugar as you sink your teeth into a freshly baked, irresistibly buttery, almost-but-not-quite underbaked cookie.
 That thought has been the basis of some of my all-time most favorite (and most popular) cookie recipes of all time* and it still is today.

 I don’t take the business of baking lightly, so believe me when I say that this sugar cookie recipe was ridiculously, exhaustively, probably excessively tested, until I finally found a recipe that I truly feel comfortable calling the best.
 They’re better than your grandma’s.
 They’re better than the ones from your favorite bakery.
 They’re absolutely better than anything you could get from the store.

 You know what makes them even better?
 Not only are they the Best Soft and Chewy Sugar Cookies ever, but they’re also surprisingly easy to make.